andreapollastri/cipi/README.md

 Hardware Requirement: More than 1GB of HDD / At least 1 core processor / 512MB minimum RAM / At least 1 public IP Address (NAT VPS is not supported) / External firewall / For VPS providers such as AWS, those providers already include an external firewall for your VPS.
 Please open port 22, 80 and 443 to install Cipi.

-Installation may take up to about 5 minutes minimum which may also depend on your server's internet speed.
+Installation may take up to about ten minutes which may also depend on your server's internet speed.
 After the installation is completed, you are ready to use Cipi to manage your servers.

-To manage correctlye remote servers Cipi has to be on a public IP address... do not use it in localhost!
+To correctly manage remote servers Cipi has to be on a public IP address... do not use it in localhost!

 #### Installation notes on AWS
 AWS by default disables root login.
 To login as root inside AWS, login as default user and then use command sudo -s.